There are times when using headphones to watch TV is needed and a nice option to have.

-There are many other units available, read here for our picks of best Bluetooth Adapters for TV.
+There are many other units available; read here for our picks of the best Bluetooth Adapters for TV.

 How to Add Bluetooth to a TV and Use Headphones

-After the units are Paired sound will now transmit to the headphones.
+After the units are Paired, the sound will now transmit to the headphones.

-If your TV does not have a USB port for power it can be plugged to an electrical outlet.
+If your TV does not have a USB port for power, it can be plugged into an electrical outlet.

 Most Bluetooth units can transmit up to 30 feet; depending on the unit, be sure to read the specifications if this is an issue.